requireiot/MySoilSensorESP32/README.md

 The device supports OTA firmware updates, despite the fact that it is in deep sleep most of the time.
 How?
 When it wakes up, it subscribes to MQTT topic
+<code>soil/_hostname_/cmd</code> (see above).

+### 'Classic' OTA firmware update

-<code>soil/__hostname__/ota</code> (see above), and if it finds a retained message
-with the payload of `1` or `ON`, it enables ArduinoOTA and waits for an upload of new firmware, instead of going to sleep.
+When the device wakes up, and it finds a retained MQTT message <code>soil/_hostname_/cmd</code> with the payload of `ota`, it enables ArduinoOTA and waits for an upload of new firmware, instead of going to sleep.
 It also deletes the topic to acknowledge that it has received the command.

 To perform an OTA firmware update,
 1. compile your code for the target that has "-ota" in its name (look at `platformio.ini` and adjust the IP address or device hostname to match your conguration)
-1. publish a retained message for topic <code>soil/__hostname__/ota</code> with the payload of 'ON' For my device `esp32-D80270`, I run the following shell comand on the home automation server: <br> `mosquitto_pub -r -t "soil/esp32-D80270/ota" -m "ON"`
+1. publish a retained message for topic <code>soil/_hostname_/cmd</code> with a payload of `ota` For my device `esp32-D80270`, I run the following shell comand on the home automation server: <br> `mosquitto_pub -r -t "soil/esp32-D80270/cmd" -m "ota"`
 1. wait for the item to disappear.
-I watch it with a tool like [MQTT Explorer](https://mqtt-explorer.com/), or run this shell command repeatedly <br/> `mosquitto_sub -t "soil/esp32-D80270/ota"`
+I watch it with a tool like [MQTT Explorer](https://mqtt-explorer.com/), or run this shell command repeatedly <br/> `mosquitto_sub -t "soil/esp32-D80270/cmd"`
 1. upload your firmware via Platformio

+### OTA firmware download from a HTTP server

+When the device wakes up, and it finds a retained MQTT message <code>soil/_hostname_/cmd</code> with the payload of `update`, it attempts to download a new firmware file named <code>_hostname_-firmware.bin</code> from a HTTP server on the local network.
+The server name can be configured in source code.
+After a successful download, it will install the new firmware and the restart.
+It also deletes the topic to acknowledge that it has received the command.

+To perform this kind of OTA firmware update,
+1. compile your code for the target that has "-ota" in its name (look at `platformio.ini` and adjust the IP address or device hostname to match your conguration)
+1. copy the `firmware.bin` file to the HTTP server, and rename it to <code>_hostname_-firmware.bin</code>.
+For my device `esp32-D80270`, I renamed `firmware.bin` to `esp32-D80270-firmware.bin`.
+This is done automatically if you have the `extra_scripts = upload_to_http.py` line in your `devices.ini`
+1. publish a retained message for topic <code>soil/_hostname_/cmd</code> with the payload of `upload` For my device `esp32-D80270`, I run the following shell comand on the home automation server: <br> `mosquitto_pub -r -t "soil/esp32-D80270/cmd" -m "upload"`
+1. The next time the module wakes up, it will perform the update.
+You can tell taht the upload has happened when the MQTT item has disappeared.
+I watch it with a tool like [MQTT Explorer](https://mqtt-explorer.com/), or run this shell command repeatedly <br/> `mosquitto_sub -t "soil/esp32-D80270/cmd"`

+The advantage of this type of OTA update is that you can build firmware for multiple devices, publish the <code>soil/_hostname_/cmd</code> topic for each device, and then go away and forget about it.
+Each device will update itself the next time it wakes up as scheduled.

 ## Debugging support